SOPSLab/AmoebotSim/docs/source/tutorials/tutorials.rst

 Additionally, you should be comfortable with how the `amoebot model <?>`_ is defined.

 All tutorials can be found in the ``alg/demo/`` directory of AmoebotSim so you can build and run them yourself.
-Note that the coding style in these tutorials follows our :ref:`C++ Style Guide <?>` which we will not be re-explaining here.
+Note that the coding style in these tutorials follows our :ref:`C++ Style Guide <cpp-style>` which we will not re-explain here.

 .. todo::
   Add links.